RuntimeError123/hass-mc66c/README.md

 - [energy/volume/temp_in/temp_out]\_icon

-	Icon used for the sensor in gui.
+	Icon used for the sensor in GUI.
 Append with "mdi:" and the Material Design Icon name.
 Icon "alert" would become "mdi:alert".